Patricia Smith (poet): Poetry

 Her book Shoulda Been Jimi Savannah was awarded the 2014 Rebekah Johnson Bobbitt Award.
 She is also a 2008 National Book Award finalist, winner of the Hurston/Wright Legacy Award in Poetry, the Carl Sandburg Literary Award, the National Poetry Series award, the Patterson poetry award, two Pushcart Prizes, and the Rattle poetry prize.
 She also won the Robert L. Fish Memorial Award for short story writing and had work selected to appear in both Best American Poetry and Best American Essays.
 In 2006, she was inducted into the International Literary Hall of Fame for Writers of African Descent, and she was the recipient of both McDowell and Yadoo fellowships.
 For Shoulda Been Jimi Savannah she won the Lenore Marshall Prize, presented by the Academy of American Poets in recognition of "the most outstanding book of poetry" published in America the previous year.
-And "Incendiary Art" won the NAAACP Image Award and was named a Finalist for the Pulitzer Prize.
+And "Incendiary Art" won the NAACP Image Award and was named a Finalist for the Pulitzer Prize.

 "Incendiary Art," a 2017 collection of poems published by Northwestern University Press won the 2018 Kingsley Tufts (Kingsley and Kate Tufts Poetry Awards) poetry award and the 2018 NAACP Image Award for Outstanding Literary Work – Poetry.
 The collection also won the Los Angeles Times Book Prize for poetry.